Omkar211202/Omkar_Notes/content/MBA/Business, Government & Society.md

 Sustainable development is development that meets the need of the present generation without comprising the ability of future generations to meet their own needs.

 Regulations and effect:
-Marginal benefits >= Marginal costs.
+Marginal benefits >= Marginal costs, that's why legislations are not very strong, fearing losses for business on compliance with higher standards.

 ### Environmental audit:
  a systematic, documented, periodic and objective study of a business with respect to: